Botspot/Botspot/README.md

 ### Hi there 👋

-I'm just a guy who believes everyone should be able use a Raspberry Pi as their daily, desktop PC.
+My dream is for Linux to become a go-to OS for personal computing, and to have it run well on even the cheapest Single Board Computers under $100.
 Many things that x86 Linux and Windows users take for granted is not easy or straightforward on ARM Linux, so I try to do what I can as a shell scripter to **lower the barrier to entry.**

 In 2018, when I was in middle school, I was given a Raspberry Pi 3.
 I knew nothing about Linux or programming.
 Raspbian was harder to use back then, and I encountered numerous issues, many of which were my own doing.
 Slowly, through hundreds of Google searches, I began making a list of useful terminal commands to do specific things: copy a file, create a keyboard shortcut, install something, search for a file, make a backup, close an unresponsive program, or recover from a frozen screen.
 Eventually, my list of commands was getting very long, and that's when I discovered **shell scripts** - a special text file that runs a list of terminal commands.
 How useful!